CNBC Awards

 The reorder point (ROP) is a critical metric in inventory management that acts as a systematic trigger to solve this problem.
 It provides a clear, data-driven signal for when to replenish inventory, ensuring business operations run smoothly without costly interruptions.

 When a product’s stock level reaches the reorder point, the Warehouse Management System automatically signals the procurement team to place a new order, accounting for the supplier’s lead time to deliver the goods.
-This proactive approach is fundamental to building a resilient and efficient supply chain in today’s competitive market.
+This proactive approach is fundamental to building a resilient and efficient supply chain.

 Key Takeaways